 Provision of service in the least restrictive service environment: Develop a continuum of service that provides access to the least restrictive appropriate service option for consumers, Develop service options that build on the strength and capacity of host communities.

 Specialized services: Provide consultation and training in specialized areas such as mental illness, child and sexual abuse, substance abuse and victimization, Develop accessible crisis intervention and emergency detention services throughout the state, Evaluate and improve crisis and help lines.

 4. Services provided through the ODMHSAS will recognize and address the comprehensive and holistic needs of the people served.

-Cross-training service providers: Provide cross-training among the three program divisions of the Department, Cross-train front line staff/service providers in standardized screening and assessment procedures that cut across the three program divisions of the Department.
+Cross-training service providers: Provide cross-training among department program areas.
+Cross-train front line staff/service providers in standardized screening and assessment procedures.

 Collaboration across Departmental divisions and with community, state, and federal agencies: Facilitate regular meetings among service providers from all program areas within the Department for purposes of program planning and development, Establish planning and partnerships with agencies such as: Oklahoma Health Care Authority, State Department of Health, State Department of Human Services, State Office of Juvenile Affairs, State Department of Corrections, Oklahoma Commission on Children and Youth, State Department of Rehabilitative Services, Oklahoma Employment Security Commission, Department of Education, Oklahoma State Medical Association, and the Criminal Justice Department, Provide information from the ODMHSAS Board regarding planning and development to the State Legislature and Office of the Governor and other governing bodies.

 5. Continuous service and workplace improvements occur through the use of performance indicators and evaluation tools in decision making and implementation of services.

 Accreditation/Certification: Bring Departmental standards and certification practices in line with those of external accrediting bodies, Promote the certification and licensure of specialist service providers.